 Illusion of Truth Effect: “A person is more likely to believe a familiar statement than an unfamiliar one.”
 Perhaps this has been a safety measure for our species in the long run.

 Reminiscence Bump: “The recalling of more personal events from adolescence and early adulthood than personal events from other lifetime periods.”
 Perhaps the vivid imprinting of our first mistakes and successes has helped us survive.
 In general, our memories are biased towards thinking highly of ourselves.

 Illusion of Transparency: “People overestimate others’ ability to know them, and they also overestimate their ability to know others.”
-Such overestimating gives us confidence about forming social bonds.
-If we were realistic about how difficult it is for one person to know another, we would be less likely to go to the trouble or take the risk.
+On the whole, such overestimating encourages us to form social bonds.
+If we were sharply realistic about how difficult it is for one person to know another, we might be less likely to go to the trouble or take the risk.